cpacker/MemGPT/docs/example_data.md

 ### Creating an external data source

-To feed an external data source into a MemGPT chatbot, we first need to create .
+To feed external data into a MemGPT chatbot, we first need to create a data source.

 To download the MemGPT research paper we'll use `curl` (you can also just download the PDF from your browser):
 ```sh